joaquinfox/encode/README.md

 **Handle Long String**

+**_encoding_**

-- Strings of length > 4 get bundles into 4 character segments.
+- Strings of length > 4 get bundled into 4 character segments.
+- These get reversed.
+- if a bundle has fewer than 4 characters, it is zero padded, with a binomial '00000000'
-- These get reversed and passed to encode iteratively
+- each bundle is passed to the encode function and the results chained in sequence.
+- note characters in bundles are reversed but the order of bundles (corrsponding to the order of words in the original input string) are not reversed.